 That’s a Perfect One Day in Indianapolis Tour!

 What would you do with a One Day in Indianapolis Tour?
 Are you ready to start booking your hotel in Indianapolis right now?
-What’s an appropriate punishment for someone who shoots a sea lion?
 And why weren’t Emilio Estevez and Rob Lowe dining at St. Elmo Steakhouse?
-Please leave your thoughts below!
+Email me at [email protected] and let me know!

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY spend a One Day in Indianapolis Tour.
 If you have time for another One Day in Indianapolis Tour, try this itinerary.